In this guide, we’ll take a detailed look at the cost of a million dollar life insurance policy for both men and women at a wide range of ages.

 The second group is the procrastinators.

-Without further ado, the rates that you’ve been waiting for.
+And now for the women he rates that you’ve been waiting for.

-The table below shows the monthly premiums for 30- to 65-year-old women for a $1 million term life policy, purchased from one of 11 different companies.
+The table below shows the monthly premiums for 30- to 65-year-old women for a million dollar policy, as quoted by each of the 11 companies below.

 |Logo||30 y.o.||40 y.o.||50 y.o.||60 y.o.||65 y.o.|